Sadala-Neto/SuicideDetection-CNN-BiLSTM/README.md

 Open main.py in your IDE and execute the file using the IDE’s Run or Execute button.

+### 🔁 Experimental Execution Procedure

+To obtain the results for both configurations:

+Run the code with stopword removal enabled.

+Adjust the preprocessing settings as described above.

+Run the code again with stopword removal disabled.

+Each configuration must be executed independently.

 ---

 ## 📊 Main Results